po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/14-Stu_Custom-Helpers/README.md

 Work with a partner to resolve the following issue(s):

-* Museum visitors should be able to see the end date of each painting in the gallery.
+* Museum visitors should be able to see the end date of each painting on the painting page.

 ## Expected Behavior